jmuozan/AprenMaker-Hub/docs/knowledge/knowledge.md

 # Knowledge Hub

+# Knowledge Hub

-Welcome to your comprehensive learning center for fab lab education.
-Whether you're a teacher preparing to integrate digital fabrication into your curriculum or a student exploring the world of making, this section provides structured pathways to master the tools, methodologies, and educational frameworks that power modern maker education.
+Your comprehensive reference center for understanding the fundamentals of fab lab education.
+This knowledge base provides detailed information about the tools, methodologies, and educational frameworks that form the foundation of modern maker education.
+Use this section to build your theoretical understanding before moving to hands-on practice.

 <link rel="stylesheet" href="../stylesheets/knowledge/knowledge.css">